Nordicwebteamvue/vsf-storyblok-sync/README.md

 ## Reference

-### `accessToken`
+### `previewToken`

 Go to `https://app.storyblok.com/#!/me/spaces/YOUR_SPACE_ID/edit?tab=api` and generate a preview token.

 On the backend we use it to fetch posts when the webhook is polled.
-In the UI it's used for the preview functionallity in Storyblok.
+In the UI it's used for the preview functionality in Storyblok.

 ### `endpoint`